 Respiratory distress typically occurs in the first several hours after birth and occurs immediately after delivery in severe cases.
-After delivery, as the neonate cries and swallows air, the stomach and the loops of intestine quickly fill with air and rapidly enlarge, causing acute respiratory embarrassment as the heart and mediastinal structures are pushed to the right, compressing the more normal right lung.
+After delivery, as the neonate cries and swallows air, the stomach and the loops of intestine quickly fill with air and rapidly enlarge, causing acute respiratory compromise as the heart and mediastinal structures are pushed to the right (with the most frequent left-sided hernia), compressing the more normal right lung.
 A scaphoid abdomen (due to displacement of abdominal viscera into the chest) is likely.
 Bowel sounds (and an absence of breath sounds) may be heard over the involved hemithorax.

 After delivery, diagnosis is by chest x-ray showing the stomach and intestine protruding into the chest.
 In a large defect, there are numerous air-filled loops of intestine filling the hemithorax and contralateral displacement of the heart and mediastinal structures.
 If the x-ray is taken immediately after delivery before the neonate has swallowed air, the abdominal contents appear as an opaque airless mass in the hemithorax.

-The neonate should be immediately endotracheally intubated and ventilated in the delivery room.
-Bag-and-mask ventilation should be avoided because it may fill the intrathoracic viscera with air and worsen respiratory compromise.
-Continuous nasogastric suction with a double-lumen tube NGT prevents swallowed air from progressing through the GI tract and causing further lung compression.
+If diaphragmatic hernia is suspected in a neonate with respiratory distress, the neonate should be immediately endotracheally intubated and ventilated in the delivery room.
+Bag-and-mask ventilation should be avoided because it may fill the displaced intrathoracic viscera with air and worsen respiratory compromise.
+Continuous nasogastric suction with a double-lumen nasogastric tube prevents swallowed air from progressing through the gastrointestinal tract and causing further lung compression.